objectstore_service/

 13

-14/// Defines where an object belongs within the object store.
+14/// Defines where an object, or batch of objects, belongs within the object store.

 15///